DoctorWkt/acwj/62_Cleanup/Readme.md

 }
 ```

-Everything but P_CHAR gets aligned on a 4-byte, including structs and unions.
+Everything but P_CHAR gets aligned on a 4-byte alignment,
+including structs and unions.

 ## What's Next